spectrocloud/librarium/content/docs/12-enterprise-version.md

 # Self-Hosted Installation

 Palette is available as a self-hosted platform offering.
 You can install the self-hosted version of Palette in your data centers or public cloud providers to manage Kubernetes clusters.
-Palette self-hosted is available in two modes:
+Palette self-hosted is available in three modes:

+## VMWare Quick Start Mode

-- **Quick Start Mode**: Single node installation of the platform, ideal for PoC environments.
+Single node installation of the platform, ideal for PoC environments.

+## VMWare Enterprise Mode

-- **Enterprise Mode**: Highly available multi-node installation typically for production purposes.
+Highly available multi-node installation typically for production purposes.

-The Palette self-hosted installer supports both quick start and enterprise modes.
+## Helm chart

+Installation of Palette as a Helm chart on any conformant Kubernetes cluster.

 ## Download Palette Installer